Michigan gubernatorial candidate Ryan Kelley arrested on charges from Jan. 6 riot - NewsBreak

 Michigan gubernatorial candidate Ryan Kelley arrested on charges from Jan.
 6 riot

 ALLENDALE TOWNSHIP, Mich. ( WOOD ) — Ryan Kelley, one of five Republican candidates for Michigan governor, has been arrested on charges stemming from the Jan.
-6 riot at the U.S. Capitol, the FBI confirmed to Nexstar’s WOOD.
+6 riot at the U.S. Capitol, the FBI confirmed to Nexstar’s WOOD, a FOX 8 sister station.5 Marines killed in Osprey crash

 Kelley was charged in federal court on Thursday for knowingly entering or remaining on the U.S. Capitol or its grounds without authority, disorderly and disruptive conduct in that space, knowingly engaging in any physical violence against persons or property on U.S. Capitol grounds and willfully injuring or attacking property of the United States, court documents say.PDF: Charging document